Sporting Dogs

 About the Chesapeake Bay Retriever

-The Chesapeake Bay Retriever is a very large sporting dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Chesapeake Bay Retriever is best matched with experienced owners.
+The Chesapeake Bay Retriever is a large sporting dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Chesapeake Bay Retriever is best matched with experienced owners.
 Typically standing 21 inches to 26 inches tall at the shoulder and weighing 55 to 80 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Chesapeake Bay Retriever brings a distinct combination of traits that sets it apart.
 The Chesapeake Bay Retriever is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Chesapeake Bay Retriever loves being close to its people and forms strong bonds with every member of the household.